 The incidence of thyroid cancer appears to be increasing.
 Experts believe that this can be attributed to the advancements in technology that allow the identification of small thyroid cancers, which may not have been found in the past.

 There are various types of thyroid cancers; some are aggressive, while some grow very slowly.
 However, most can be cured with treatment.

 Thyroid cancers can be classified into the following types based on the type of cells found in the tumor.

 Papillary thyroid cancer is the most common type.
 It develops from the follicular cells (produce and store thyroid hormones), usually only in one lobe of the gland.
-The cancer tends to grow very slowly, but usually spreads to the lymph nodes in the neck.
+Cancer tends to grow very slowly but usually spreads to the lymph nodes in the neck.
 This type of cancer is common among 30 to 50-year-old people, but it can occur at any age.

 Follicular thyroid cancer is the next most common type, which usually occurs in regions where people do not consume enough iodine in their diet.
-It also arises from the follicular cells of the thyroid.
+It also arises from thyroid follicular cell carcinoma.
 This type of cancer rarely spreads to the lymph nodes in the neck, but often spreads to the bones or lungs.
 It is common among individuals who are more than 50 years old.

 Other rare types of thyroid cancer include thyroid sarcoma, which starts in the connective tissue cells of the thyroid, and thyroid lymphoma, which begins in the immune system cells of the thyroid.

 The exact cause of thyroid cancer is not clear.

 When the thyroid cells undergo genetic changes or mutations, the cells lose the ability to die like normal cells, thus they grow and multiply rapidly.
 These abnormal cells accumulate to form a tumor and can spread to the surrounding tissues and organs (metastasize).